 A recent review found that the average fee received by a Non-Executive Director was $41,000.
 When you do the sums, and taking into consideration in some cases: time each month for board meetings (4hrs+), subcommittee meetings (2hrs+), travel (2hrs), pre-reading & preparation (6hrs +) – I just spoke with a client who had board papers of 400 pages to read! – and attending extra-professional board activities, plus the inevitable emergency situation that consumes you for a week each year, the hourly rate for the vast majority of Non-Executive Directors is pretty poor.
 Based on the above assumptions, for 12 meetings a year, and taking into consideration all of the above, this works out to be about $200.00hr – and far less on many occasions.

-So why would anyone consider serving on a board?
+So why would anyone consider an unpaid board role?

 The benefits, as I see them, include: